Rapptz/discord.py/docs/guide/topics/webhooks.rst

 The focus of this section is to provide a basic understanding of webhooks and working with them using discord.py.

-For detailed information about webhooks, See the documentation for :ref:`webhooks <discord-api-webhooks>`.
+For detailed information about webhooks, see the documentation for :ref:`webhooks <discord-api-webhooks>`.

 Introduction to webhooks
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The difference between sending messages with webhooks and bots is that bots require proper authentication and a bot user
+The difference between sending messages with webhooks and bots is that bots require proper
-whereas webhooks don't need either.
+authentication and a bot user whereas webhooks don't need either.

 There are currently three types of webhooks: